 - The Anomochilus snakes were once classified as Anomolochilus until the naturalist Carlos Berg noticed the name was already taken by a genus of beetles.

 Anilius pipe snakes are found in Trinidad and Tobago and South America, especially in the Amazon rainforest.
-Anomochilus snakes are found in Sumatra, Malaysia and Borneo, while Cylindrophiidae snakes are also found in Borneo and Sumatra as well as Sri Lanka, south India, southern China, Thailand, Cambodia, Vietnam, Myanmar and Laos.
-Uropeltidae are found in India.
-Pipe snakes live in forest habitats and most are fossorial, or animals that like to dig into the ground.
+Anomochilus snakes are found in Sumatra, Malaysia, and Borneo, while Cylindrophiidae snakes are also found in Borneo and Sumatra, as well as Sri Lanka, south India, southern China, Thailand, Cambodia, Vietnam, Myanmar, and Laos.
+Uropeltidae is found in India.
+Pipe snakes live in forest habitats, and most are fossorial, or animals that like to dig into the ground.

 The scientific names of pipe snake genera are Anomochilus, Uropeltidae,

-There are three species in Anomochilus.
+There are three species of Anomochilus.
 They are: